allen-woods/perseus/docs/0.3.4/en-US/reference/deploying/docker.md

 # Work from the root of the package.
 WORKDIR /perseus/packages/perseus-cli

-# Compile the release profile of package `perseus-cli`.
+# Compile the release binary target of package `perseus-cli`.
 RUN cargo build --bin perseus --release

 # Create a build stage for building our app.